Welcome to Coquille Harvest Moon Garden!

 How to rent a Coquille Harvest Moon Garden Bed

-Download the application by going to “Applications” link above or go to our website: http://www.coquillecommunitygarden.org After gardeners receive orientation, they can begin planting their garden beds.
-We will raise three more beds to 2ft. to be able to offer more accessible beds for our gardeners who need a higher bed.
-We hope to raise all the beds in the future.
+You can also download the application by going to “Applications” link above or go to our website: http://www.coquillecommunitygarden.org After gardeners receive orientation, they can begin planting their garden beds.
+We have now raised all the beds in the center of the garden to 2 ft. as accessible beds.
+We have 20 2ft. high beds and 7 1 ft. beds along the fence line.
 We have redesigned our compost area and have added a sink so that gardeners can wash the dirt off their veggies.
 The water used will be redirected to water our food bank beds.

 Our History: The Coquille Community Garden Board was organized in the fall of 2008 by a group of local people who wanted a conveniently located garden where townspeople had the opportunity to grow their own vegetables.

 We broke ground in spring of 2009, rented out beds and started planting that summer.
 We had 18 beds for renters, including 3 for people with physical limitations, and 8 Demonstration beds that the Board volunteers gardened for Food Bank donations.
 Currently, there are 27 beds for renters and 7 Demonstration beds used for teaching classes and also growing for our local food banks.